oracle/terraform-provider-oci/website/docs/r/core_service_gateway.html.markdown

 The following arguments are supported:

-* `compartment_id` - (Required) The [OCID] (/Content/General/Concepts/identifiers.htm)  of the compartment to contain the Service Gateway.
+* `compartment_id` - (Required) The [OCID] (/Content/General/Concepts/identifiers.htm)  of the compartment to contain the service gateway.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `services` - (Required) (Updatable) List of the Service OCIDs.
-These are the Services which will be enabled on the Service Gateway.
+* `services` - (Required) (Updatable) List of the service OCIDs.
+These are the services that will be enabled on the service gateway.
 This list can be empty.
 	* `service_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the service.
 * `vcn_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VCN.